 For many years December to February was generally considered a bad time to trek any of the higher, and therefore colder routes.
 But, as October and April become busier the December to February trekking season is increasingly popular.

-However, you have to be well equipped with serious cold-weather clothing to trek in Nepal during this season.
+However, you have to be well equipped with serious cold-weather clothing to trek in Nepal during winter season.
 In December snow is possible in the Kathmandu valley which sits at around 1500m, so it goes without saying that at 4000-5000m heavy snowfall is almost a given and high passes can be blocked for days on end.
 The payback though are quieter trails and sharp, blue skies.

 In winter, you're recommended to trek at a lower altitude, below 3000m.
 The Himalayan region's temperature can drop to -18 degrees Celsius, hilly region 0 to 5 degrees Celsius, whereas, in the plain region, the temperature is 10 to 15 degrees Celsius.